chiffa/BioFlow/dev_log.rst

         - DONE: patterns
         - DONE: formatting

- - TODO: PROBLEM:
+ - DONE: PROBLEM:
     - 'Collections' are implicated in reactions, not necessarily proteins themselves.
     - Patch:
         - Either: link the 'part of collection' to all the 'molecular entity nodes'
         - Or: create 'abstract_interface'
         - Or: same
-    - Due to a number of inclusions (Collection part of Collection, ....), we are going to introduce a "parse_type: refines"
+    - DONE: Due to a number of inclusions (Collection part of Collection, ....), we are going to introduce a "parse_type: refines"

 Current rewriting logic would involve:
-    - TODO: Upon external insertion, insert as well the properties that might influence the weight computation for the laplacian construction
+    - DONE: Upon external insertion, insert as well the properties that might influence the weight computation for the laplacian construction
         - cross-link the Reactome nodes linked with a "reaction" so that it's a direct linking in the database
-    - TODO: Changing neo4j crawl so that it uses the edges properties rather than node types
+    - DONE: Changing neo4j crawl so that it uses the edges properties rather than node types
         - For now we will be proceeding with the "class" node properties as a filter
         - Crawl allowed to pass through edges with a set of qualitative properties
         - Crawl allowed to pass through nodes with a set of qualitative properties